eNMS-automation/eNMS/README.md

 ## 1. Authentication

 - eNMS can act as a TACACS+ authentication server: upon authentication, a request will be sent to the server to check the credentials and log in the user.
-- Authentication with RADIUS and Active Directory is currently under development.
+- Authentication with RADIUS and Active Directory are currently under development.

 ## 2. Network creation with external Network Source of Truth